srewac/ML-scripts/README.md

 Special thanks to [Hvass-Labs/TensorFlow-Tutorials](https://github.com/Hvass-Labs/TensorFlow-Tutorials)<br>

 ## Other Classifier
 Scikit-learn was used.
-Different approaches to process the input images was attempted.<br>
+Different approaches to process the input images were attempted.<br>
 To be continue...